-The beautiful Willow Oak tree is easy to grow and a wonderful addition to any landscape!
+The beautiful Quercus phellos, commonly called Willow Oak Tree, is easy to grow and a wonderful addition to any landscape!

 This deciduous tree has a willow-like, glossy light green leaves and fast growth rate.
 The quercus phellos is a member of the red oak group.
 Willow Oak’s leaves get the name from its long, willow like leaves.
 It is native to North America and is commonly found in eastern and central United States.

-Yellowish green flowers will bloom beginning in April as its leaves begin to reappear.
-The slender leaves turn a bright yellow before they fall in autumn.
+Yellowish green flowers will bloom beginning in April as its bristle tipped leaves begin to reappear.
+The slender leaves turn a bright yellow brown before they fall in autumn.
 The leaves are 2-8 inches long and can grow medium large in size and provide excellent fall colors.

-Trees can grow in medium to wet, well-drained soils and full sun.
-But it will also tolerate a wide range of soil types and planting sites like light shade, clay soils, acidic soils, and wet soils.
-Since it’s especially attractive due to its ability to tolerate air pollution, therefore a common street tree along many U.S. cities from New York south to Florida.
+Trees can typically grow in medium to moist, well-drained soil conditions and full sun.
+But it will also tolerate a wide range of soil types and planting sites like light shade, clay soils, acidic soils, and wet soils or soils with poor drainage.

 These trees are fast growing during the spring and summer months.
 The willow oak growth rate can reach up to 40 to 75 feet tall and 30-40 feet wide at maturity making it a huge shade tree!
 The willow oak growth rate is up to 2 feet per year.

 Willow Oak tree grows across United States in USDA growing zones 5-9.
 Plant it somewhere it can grow for long term.
 Water thoroughly the first year of planting to establish a strong root system.
-It is fairly drought tolerant once established.
+It is fairly drought tolerant once established in ideal conditions.